 Before the remodeling starts, it’s a good idea to remove anything that doesn’t need to be in the room.
 This includes furniture, decorations, clothing, and household goods.
 Not only will leaving the renovation area as bare as possible help to make the remodeling process easier, but it will keep your belongings clean.
 It will also prevent them from being accidentally broken or damaged during the construction.

 Cover It Up

 While removing furniture is always the best option, not everyone has the free space available to do this.
 In this case, covering it up will be your best option.
 Companies like Trimaco sell drop cloths, flooring paper, protective film, masking paper, and dust containment solutions that will help ensure your goods and floors are protected as much as possible.
 Click here to buy from them online.

 Some major renovations often require scaffolding to provide temporary structure to support crews and materials to aid in the construction, check them out here.
 The next thing you’ll want to do is ensure the renovation area is isolated from the rest of the house.
 Speak to your contractor and ask them to minimize the debris as much as possible and to take steps to ensure the rest of the house doesn’t get dirty in the process.
 This could involve asking them to enter the house through the back door, or asking that they wear protective bags over their shoes to avoid traipsing dust through other areas of your property.
 You can also install tarps over door frames if the job is expected to be large.

 Clean Up Daily

 Many people think they can forget about cleaning up the renovation area until after it has been completed.
 However, this can be a large job.
-Instead, try and clean the area daily.
+Instead, get house cleaning services to keep the area clean daily.
 This will help reduce the amount of dust and debris that is able to enter the remainder of your property.
-Some contractors will do this for you if you ask them.

 Vacuum Before You Dust